| Common Name | Kale |

 Starting at $2.40

-Good looks and great taste combine in this kale, which makes a striking addition to any garden setting.
-Dark blue-green to black leaves often have a heavily crinkled texture, which inspires one of its many common names, dinosaur kale.
-The flattened leaves are perfect for making kale chips.
-This kale dates to 18th century Italy, which is why it’s also called Tuscan kale.
+Good looks and great taste combine in this kale, making it a striking addition to any garden.
+The dark blue-green to nearly black leaves often have a heavily crinkled texture, and are perfect for making kale chips.
+This heirloom dates back to 18th-century Italy, which is why it’s also known as Tuscan kale.
 Thomas Jefferson grew it in his garden at Monticello.

 | Days to Maturity | 47 days |